-1971 -- Bobby Clarke beat Gilles Villemure with a third period game-winning goal just 28 seconds after Walt Tkaczuk had tied the game for the Rangers in a 2-1 Flyers' victory over New York at the Spectrum.
+1971 -- Bobby Clarke beat Gilles Villemure with a third period game-winning goal just 28 seconds after Walt Tkaczuk had tied the game for the Rangers to give the Flyers a 2-1 victory over New York at the Spectrum.

 Goaltender Bruce Gamble stopped 30 of 31 shots to pick up his first win with Philadelphia since dropping his first four decisions after being acquired from the Toronto Maple Leafs in a late-January trade that sent Bernie Parent north of the border.

-1973 -- Bill Flett becomes the second Flyer ever to hit the 40-goal mark, but Pete Mahovlich beats Doug Favell for his second goal of the game with 3:10 left in the final period to lift the Montreal Canadiens to a 4-4 tie at the Spectrum.
+1973 -- Bill Flett became the second Flyer ever to hit the 40-goal plateau, but Pete Mahovlich beat Doug Favell for his second goal of the game with just 3:10 left in the final period to lift the Montreal Canadiens into a 4-4 deadlock at the Spectrum.

-1975 -- Rick MacLeish nets his fifth career hat trick and five points, while Reggie Leach and Bobby Clarke each score a goal and set up another pair as the Flyers bomb the Washington Capitals, 7-2, at the Cap Center.
+1975 -- Rick MacLeish netted his fifth career regular season hat trick and five points, while Reggie Leach and Bobby Clarke each scored a goal and set up another pair as the Flyers routed the Washington Capitals, 7-2, at the Cap Center.

-1976 -- Goals 1:23 apart from Jack McIlhargey, Reggie Leach, and Dave Schultz erase a two-goal second period deficit and propel the Flyers to a 3-2 triumph over the Vancouver Canucks at the Spectrum.
-The win makes it 23 straight games without a loss for the team (17-0-6), tying the then-NHL record held by the Boston Bruins.
+1976 -- Goals 1:23 apart from Jack McIlhargey, Reggie Leach, and Dave Schultz erased a two-goal second period deficit, and propelled the Flyers to a 3-2 triumph over the Vancouver Canucks at the Spectrum.

 After McIlhargey got Philadelphia on the board midway through regulation, Leach notched his 54th of the year to knot the score at 2-2 and Schultz provided the game-winner just 14 seconds later.